5 Reasons Free Background Checks Are Useless

 3. Automated checks

 Most of the time, free background checks are automated, just the work of an algorithm searching through databases and putting together a report.
 There’s no human there to oversee and vet the process.
 Vetting implies effort, time, and money.
-Basically, it implies the work of a private investigator specialized in advanced background checks.
+Basically, it implies the work of a private investigator specialized in background checks.
 You can have a free background check report ready in just a few seconds.
 That’s not really a trustworthy source, isn’t it?
 Free background checks are so unreliable that the algorithm might create the wrong report if two persons in the database have a similar name.

 4. Not personalized

 For a background check to be useful, it needs to be tailored to the person and job.
 For example, if someone is trying to get a desk job, they probably don’t need a driving history check, do they?
 Each type of job should have a specific background check.
 If you’re going to hire a private investigator, they will make sure to also check the address history of the person you’re trying to hire.
 This way they can find if they have a criminal history in a state other than where they have their current address.
 That’s definitely something that a free background check won’t be able to provide.